William-McClellan/Next-Project/README.md

 ## Usage

-Next Project is designed to supercharge your productivity by utilizing principles from the Getting Things Done (GTD) methodology.
+NuList is designed to supercharge your productivity by utilizing principles from the Getting Things Done (GTD) methodology.

 With a focus on breaking down complex projects into manageable, precise steps, this tool effectively transforms your workflow into an actionable docket of tasks.
 Rather than being overwhelmed by the enormity of a project, users can concentrate on executing individual tasks, leading to efficient project completion.

-With Next Project, your projects automatically generate a dynamic "Next Actions" list.
+With NuList, your projects automatically generate a dynamic "Next Actions" list.
 This keeps your momentum going and ensures clarity on the task to tackle next.

 ## Contributing